sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 * Repositories are re-cloned
 * Search indexes are recreated
+* Site usage statistics will only reflect usage on the new Docker Compose deployment

 This derived data may take awhile to regenerate if you have a lot of repositories.